alexsavio/alexsavio.github.io/content/building_a_trading_bot_in_16_days_with_ai.md

 Title: I Built a Full Trading Bot in 16 Days With AI: Here Is What Actually Happened
 Date: 2026-03-22
-Category: Software Development
+Category: Engineering
-Tags: ai, agents, software-development, rust, trading, code-generation
+Tags: ai, agents, claude-code, rust, trading, code-generation
 Slug: building-a-trading-bot-in-16-days-with-ai
 Author: Alexandre M. Savio
 Summary: From zero to a 225-commit Rust trading platform in 16 days — the real story of building begiravela with AI coding agents, including a database crisis that forced a full migration mid-sprint.